renovatebot/renovate/lib/modules/platform/codecommit/index.md

 ## Unsupported platform features/concepts

-- Adding assignees is not supported
+- adding assignees concept doesn't exist in CodeCommit
-- auto-merge doesn't work currently
+- auto-merge doesn't work currently, there is no way to check CodeBuild status efficiently
 - rebaseLabel isn't supported
+- close PR to ignore is not supported, there is no way to get all pull requests efficiently

+## recommendations

+- it's always best to keep OPEN prs by renovate user to a maximum of 10, because every PR costs an extra AWS request